zhiqic/Rethinking-Counting/README.md

 [Washington Post](https://www.washingtonpost.com/investigations/interactive/2021/dc-police-records-capitol-riot/) for original news reports.

 ## Introduction
-This is the implementation of paper: [**Rethinking Spatial Invariance of Convolutional Networks for Object Counting**](https://arxiv.org/pdf/2206.05253.pdf).
+This is the implementation of the paper: [**Rethinking Spatial Invariance of Convolutional Networks for Object Counting**](https://arxiv.org/pdf/2206.05253.pdf).
 This repository is a self-contained GauNet implementation in C++ and CUDA, plus a TensorFlow plugin.
 Use this library to implement DAU layers for any deep learning framework.

+Inspired by previous work, we propose a low-rank approximation accompanied with translation invariance to favorably implement the approximation of massive Gaussian convolution.
 We try to use locally connected Gaussian kernels to replace the original convolution filter to estimate the spatial position in the density map.
 The purpose of this is to allow the feature extraction process to potentially stimulate the density map generation process to overcome the annotation noise.
-Inspired by previous work, we propose a low-rank approximation accompanied with translation invariance to favorably implement the approximation of massive Gaussian convolution.
 Our work points a new direction for follow-up research, which should investigate how to properly relax the overly strict pixel-level spatial invariance for object counting.

 ![framework](./figures/framework.png)

 ## Available implementations
-The tensorflow implementation relies on the [DAU-ConvNet](https://https://github.com/skokec/DAU-ConvNet) repositories, and we are actively preparing to add new pytorch implementations.
+The TensorFlow implementation relies on the [DAU-ConvNet](https://https://github.com/skokec/DAU-ConvNet) repositories, and we are actively preparing to add new PyTorch implementations.
 There are some inconsistencies in the function versions of the current TensorFlow version.
-Suggest to wait for our pytorch implementation.
+Suggest waiting for our PyTorch implementation.
 - [x] TensorFlow version
 - [-] PyTorch vsrsion